-218.4 million (0.0) from the divestment of STAHL CraneSystems, restructuring costs of EUR 18.2 million (2.0), and transaction costs of EUR 4.9 million (47.0) related to the MHPS acquisition.
-The previous year's unallocated Group overhead costs and eliminations included an insurance indemnity of EUR +10.2 million.
+218.4 million (0.0) from the divestment of STAHL CraneSvs-Mr. Oren G. Shaffer to the Board of Directors. tems, restructuring costs of EUR 18.2 million (2.0), and transac-The AGM confirmed that Ernst & Young Oy will continue as tion costs of EUR 4.9 million (47.0) related to the MHPS acquithe Company's auditor for the year ending on December 31, sition.
+The previous year's unallocated Group overhead costs 2017 and eliminations included an insurance indemnity of EUR +10.2 The AGM authorized the Board of Directors to decide on the million.